The Scleroderma Patient-centered Intervention Network (SPIN) has released their Progress Report. Read more about SPIN here.

-The Scleroderma Manitoba Board of Directors currently has four vacancies to fill: Vice President, Secretary and two volunteers with a background in education, communications or fundraising to join as members-at-large.
+The Scleroderma Manitoba Board of Directors currently has five vacancies to fill: President, Vice President, Treasurer, and 2 volunteers with backgrounds in education, communications or fundraising to join as members-at-large.

 If this sounds like you, or you’d like more information, email us at sclerodermamb@gmail.com or call 204 510-2855.